 All NTPA Entry Clerks must hold a valid entry clerk license and complete an NTPA Entry School.
 All entry clerk license holders receive insurance coverage, a subscription to The Puller magazine (the official publication of the NTPA), and an entry clerk license card.
 All entry clerk assignments are at the discretion of the NTPA and/or its member states.

-If you’re interested in becoming a 2022 NTPA Entry Clerk, plan to attend an NTPA Entry School, which are listed on the Tech page here.
+If you’re interested in becoming a 2023 NTPA Entry Clerk, plan to attend an NTPA Entry School.
+Entry Schools will be listed on the Tech page when available.

 An associate NTPA membership is a great option for someone heavily involved in NTPA truck and tractor pulling who doesn’t necessarily fit into one of the categories above (e.g., event announcers, photographers or videographers, event volunteers, or fans etc.) All associate members receive insurance coverage, a subscription to The Puller magazine, an associate member card, and NTPA shield patch(es) and decal(s).